 How to apply

 Entry into Year 1 of the Master of Audiology is limited.
-Candidates must submit an enrolment application and a separate application form to the Head of the Department of Communication Disorders by 1 October.
+Candidates must submit an enrolment application via MyUC as well as a separate application form to the Department of Communication Disorders by 1 October.

 Find out how to apply for graduate and postgraduate qualifications.